autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 ### The stop line of intersection is chattering

 The parameter `collision_detection.collision_detection_hold_time` suppresses the chattering by keeping UNSAFE decision for this duration until SAFE decision is finally made.
-The role of thie parameter is to account for unstable detection/tracking of objects.
+The role of this parameter is to account for unstable detection/tracking of objects.
 By increasing this value you can suppress the chattering.
 However it could elongate the stopping duration excessively.

 If the chattering arises from the acceleration/deceleration of target vehicles, increase `collision_detection.collision_detection.collision_end_margin_time` and/or `collision_detection.collision_detection.collision_end_margin_time`.

 ### The stop line is released too fast/slow

-If the intersection wall appears too fast, or ego tends to stop too conservatively for upcoming vehicls, lower the parameter `collision_detection.collision_detection.collision_start_margin_time`.
+If the intersection wall appears too fast, or ego tends to stop too conservatively for upcoming vehicles, lower the parameter `collision_detection.collision_detection.collision_start_margin_time`.
 If it lasts too long after the target vehicle passed, then lower the parameter `collision_detection.collision_detection.collision_end_margin_time`.

 ### Ego suddenly stops at intersection with traffic light